Kcraft059/Kcraft059/README.md

 <summary>But let's start at the beginning of my journey, shall we ?</summary>
 <br>
 It started relatively simple, an old piece of junk : my <b>Late 2012 MacMini</b>.<br>
 This piece of tech gave me the passion I have today for IT.
-It started with a few teardowns & rebuild, which made me want to experiment more - forcing macOS Suppport through <b>OCLP</b>, installation of <b>Ubunutu</b> on dual boot, all those which helped me understand how computers worked more in depth !<br>
+It started with a few teardowns & rebuild, which made me want to experiment more - forcing macOS suppport through <b>OCLP</b>, installation of <b>Ubuntu</b> on dual boot, all those which helped me understand how computers worked more in depth !<br>
-Tho it was not without mistakes… I did screw-up my macOS instances a few time 🥲, and made more reinstalls than any sane person would do 🫠<br>
+Tho it was not without mistakes… I did screw-up my macOS instances a few time 🥲, and made more reinstalls than any sane person should do 🫠<br>
 <br>
 This is where it took a turn - I discovered Nix, a reproducible & declarative package manager (this seemed perfect given how often I reinstalled macos).<br>
 I made a config… and soon realised I fell into a rabbit hole as I found myself digging into docs at 2am swearing at a scope bug because I did not pass an input… (true 'me' fashion tbh 🥰)